Jacob-s-Lab/2026-Biomarkers/week02_0916_0923/week02_FastQC.md

 > - Make directory, used to create a new directory (folder) at the specified location.
 > - Usage of mkdir: mkdir [options] # Create a new directory (folder)

+### Step 2: Copying Course Files
-4. Use the rsync command to copy the required scripts (bash file) and samples to your path:\
+1. Use the rsync command to copy the required scripts (bash file) and samples to your path:\
     **❗In this step, you need to learn how to copy files from someone else's folder on the NCHC to your own folder on the NCHC.❗**
     ```
     rsync -avz /work/evelyn92/2025Biomarker/fastqc.sh ./